ddivanshu/learn_git/readMe.txt

 ( In the former commit will be made and in later it would be added in staging) https://www.atlassian.com/git/tutorials/cherry-pick

-14) git bisect

-12) interactive rebase
+14) interactive rebase
 git rebase -i HEAD~3

-13) cherry pick : Picking up commit from some other branch and applying changes on current branch. git cherry-pick commitHash or git cherry-pick --no-commit commitHash ( In the former commit will be made and in later it would be added in staging) https://www.atlassian.com/git/tutorials/cherry-pick
+15) cherry pick : Picking up commit from some other branch and applying changes on current branch. git cherry-pick commitHash or git cherry-pick --no-commit commitHash ( In the former commit will be made and in later it would be added in staging) https://www.atlassian.com/git/tutorials/cherry-pick

-14) git bisect will help youin finding bug using binary search . git bisect start git bisect good commithash git bisect bad commithash
+16) git bisect will help youin finding bug using binary search . git bisect start git bisect good commithash git bisect bad commithash